 This easy, 4.2-mile paved trail runs along a former railroad track in lower east Dallas.
 The Santa Fe Trail connects with the Union Pacific and White Rock Lake Loop trails.
 A popular weekend activity for cyclists is to start with a loop around White Rock Lake before taking the Santa Fe Trail to Deep Ellum.
 After enjoying food and drink at one of the neighborhood’s trendy eateries, make the return trip to White Rock Lake.

 2.4 miles of paved bike trail wind and undulate through picturesque hardwood forest in a Richardson nature preserve.
-Vehicle parking is available near the trail’s starting point, which is just a five-minute bike ride from AMLI Galatyn Station.
+Vehicle parking is available near the trail’s starting point.

 The Trinity Trails system connects 47.9 miles of bike trails in Fort Worth.
 The asphalt, concrete, and gravel trails connect most major Fort Worth attractions, including the recently opened Airfield Falls Conservation Park.
 The Fort Worth Branch is a great way to get a feel for the Trinity River and Fort Worth.

 Probably the most popular recreational biking trail in Dallas proper, this 9.3-mile trail loops around East Dallas’ beautiful White Rock Lake.
 Views of the lake and downtown Dallas are rewarding, but don’t let them distract you from keeping your eyes on the trail.
 The loop trail, shared by pedestrians and cyclists, can be pretty heavily trafficked.
 For a longer ride, connect to the Santa Fe Trail (see above) or White Rock Creek Trail.